cookiecutter/cookiecutter/README.rst

 * `Springerle/hovercraft-slides`_: A template for new `Hovercraft!`_ presentation projects (``impress.js`` slides in *re*\ Structured\ *Text*).
 * `cookiecutter-snakemake-analysis-pipeline`_: One way to easily set up `Snakemake`_-based analysis pipelines.
 * `cookiecutter-py3tkinter`_: Template for Python 3 Tkinter application gui.
-* `cookiecutter-pyqt5`_: A prebuilt PyQt5 GUI template with a fully featured Pytest test suite and Travis CI integration.
+* `cookiecutter-pyqt5`_: A prebuilt PyQt5 GUI template with a fully featured Pytest test suite and Travis CI integration all in an optimal Python package.

 .. _`cookiecutter-pypackage`: https://github.com/audreyr/cookiecutter-pypackage
 .. _`cookiecutter-pipproject`: https://github.com/wdm0006/cookiecutter-pipproject